Learn Material UI installation for React using an easy step-by-step guide with explanation and real-life example.

 You can install the Material UI by typing any of these commands into your terminal.
 I’ve used the first command with npm, as pnpm and yarn are the alternatives to npm.

-@mui/material: This is the main package for Material UI components.
+- @mui/material: This is the main package for Material UI components.

-@emotion/react and @emotion/styled: These are needed for styling, as Material UI uses Emotion as the styling engine for styling and customizing the components.
+- @emotion/react and @emotion/styled: These are needed for styling, as Material UI uses Emotion as the styling engine for styling and customizing the components.

 Once the command finishes, Material UI is installed and added to your project.
 You can look at the package.json file to see a list of all the installed packages and dependencies.

-Material UI gives you a library of styled components you can use immediately.
+Material UI gives a library of styled components you can use immediately.
 But sometimes we need to change some parts to fit our design needs.
 For instance, we might need to add icons or change the styling of some of the components.
 So, let’s look at some additional steps to ensure our installations are complete and ready to use Material UI.

 Styled Components